duyu197/2022.0334/README.md

 This repository provides data for the problem and scripts for the models.

 The main folders are 'data', 'scripts', and 'results'.
-- 'data': This folder includes minimum sum graph coloring data sets.
-The detailed description can be seen README.
+- '[data](data)': This folder includes minimum sum graph coloring data sets.
-- 'scripts': This folder provides a running script.
+- '[scripts](scripts)': This folder provides a running script.
-- 'results': This folder provides the results.
+- '[results](results)': This folder provides the results.

 ## Building

-This directory includes the scripts for generating and solving four models using Gurobi.
+This directory includes the [scripts](scripts) for generating and solving four models using Gurobi.

 The following packages should be installed before you run our model.